bentomhall/nih-system/spells/SpellsQ-Z.md

 Make a ranged spell attack for each ray.
 On a hit, the target takes 2d6 fire damage.

-**_Overcast._** When you cast this spell using a spell slot of 3rd level or higher, you create one additional ray for each slot level above 2nd.
+**_Overcast._** When you cast this spell using more than 3 AET, you create one additional ray for every 2 additional AET you spend.

 ##### Secret Chest